 A lot goes into raising a flock, from knowing the best breeds to buy to have enough resources to sustain your chickens.
-But first, when should you buy chickens?
+Before delving into the specifics of chicken farming, one key question arises: when should you buy chickens?
 How do different seasons affect chickens?
 You should know the right time to buy your chickens, as any mistake might lead to a setback.

 When To Buy Chickens: Season And Age